Current Policies & Similar Boring Yadda-Yadda

 I'm an experienced convention guest, available to run games, chair panels, organize creative workshops, fold chairs, make the punch, get folks enthused, and otherwise make myself a valuable part of any convention that invites me.
 My preferred topics for panels are GMing, writing, and game design matters, but I also enjoy discussing industry anecdotes and broader fan-community matters like organizing game clubs and the pitfalls of publishing.
 I always bring freebies, too (both my own, and stuff from other game companies I'm friendly with).
 If you can budget transportation and lodging (nothing fancy required, but I'm no longer young enough to accept crash space on the floor), feel free to contact me about my services as a con guest.
 Cons that bring my wife along with me get preference.

 Submissions, Proposals and Portfolios

-Cumberland Games accepts no unsoliticed submissions of creative work except for projects related specifically to Risus: The Anything RPG and Uresia: Grave of Heaven.
-See the appropriate pages for download links to submission guidelines for those lines; familiarity with the existing material for each is essential.
+Cumberland Games accepts proposal submissions for projects related specifically to Risus: The Anything RPG and Uresia: Grave of Heaven.
+Click here for the writer's guidelines.

 I do work with illustrators and other writers from time to time on projects unrelated to the above lines.
 If you have reason to believe that your writing or art has knocked my socks off and rocked my gaming table, then you meet the basic qualification for someone I'd approach for a Cumberland project.
 Drop me a line and remind me.
 If you think your work could knock my socks off and demand to rock my gaming table if only I knew of it, feel free to lead me to your portfolio and/or bibliography, virtual or otherwise.
 If your work achieves the necessary knocking and rocking, I may contact you at some point.